Bifurcations of a neural network model with symmetry: Mathematical model

 The linearization of \cref{eqn:sys_Basic} about $\xvec = 0$ is the matrix

 where $I_N$ is the $N \times N$ identity matrix.
 The eigenvalues of $DF(0)$ are then given by $\lambda^*(g) = \frac{g}{\sqrt{N}}\lambda - 1$ for all eigenvalues $\lambda$ of $H$.
 As a consequence, the dynamics of the system can be understood in terms of the eigenvalues of $H$.
-(See \cref{fig:Heigpattern} for the eigenvalue pattern of $H$ of the three network models we will discuss below).
 For an eigenvalue $\lambda$ of $H$ with negative real part, the corresponding eigenvalue $\lambda^*(g)$ of $DF(0)$ will always have negative real part, irrespective of $g$.
 On the other hand, for an eigenvalue $\lambda$ of $H$ with positive real part, the sign of the real part of the corresponding eigenvalue $\lambda^*(g)$ of $DF(0)$ will depend on the bifurcation parameter $g$.
 Thus, the only bifurcations of $\xvec = 0$ involve the eigenvalues of $H$ which have positive real part.
 Furthermore, the multiplicities of the eigenvalues of $H$ are determined by symmetries in the underlying model \cref{eqn:sys_Basic} and the matrix $H$.
-These lead to symmetric bifurcations as $g$ is varied.
+These lead to symmetric bifurcations as $g$ is varied; we address this in \S 3.

 The dynamics near a nonzero fixed point $\xvec^* = (x_1^*, \dots, x_N^*)^T$ of \cref{eqn:sys_Basic} also depend on the matrix $H$.
 The linearization of \cref{eqn:sys_Basic} about $\xvec^*$ is the matrix